luckyboykg/Ionic3-Ngrx/README.md

 -Controller handles entire logic.

+-Debugging is difficult due to bidirectional flow.

+-Shines well in both client-side or server-side frameworks.

 ![alt text](https://www.tutorialsteacher.com/Content/images/mvc/mvc-architecture.png)

 MVC is well-known for its three-layer development architecture and it divides applications into three components: